She seemed to have it all - which is why the murder-suicide was even more shocking.

 Islam said Muslims can also help on an individual basis by reaching out to someone in crisis, and sharing incidents of personal hardship they were able to get through successfully.

-She advised people to ask “how can you be that hope for someone else (and pay) it forward?”
+She advised people to ask themselves “how can you be that hope for someone else (and pay) it forward?”

 * Name changed for privacy purposes